Public viewing at palace for ‘last Hawaiian princess’

-HONOLULU (AP) — The casket bearing the 96-year-old heiress long considered the last Hawaiian princess is set to go on public display Sunday in the downtown Honolulu palace that benefited from her wealth.
+HONOLULU (AP) — The casket bearing the 96-year-old heiress long considered the last Hawaiian princess went on public display Sunday in the downtown Honolulu palace that benefited from her wealth.

-Abigail Kinoiki Kekaulike Kawānanakoa’s casket, handcrafted from a 165-year-old koa tree that fell during a 2021 storm on the Big Island, was scheduled to arrive at ʻIolani Palace in a hearse and be carried by members of a law enforcement honor guard up the palace’s front stairs and into the throne room.
+Abigail Kinoiki Kekaulike Kawānanakoa’s casket, handcrafted from a 165-year-old koa tree that fell during a 2021 storm on the Big Island, arrived at ʻIolani Palace in a hearse.
+It was greeted by a traditional Hawaiian wailing and a chanting of her lineage before being carried by members of a law enforcement honor guard up the palace’s front stairs and into the throne room.

+Family spokesperson Caroline Witherspoon called the procession “extremely emotional,” saying, “The wailing — it was just beautiful.
+It just caused a visceral reaction for me.
+I started to cry.”

 Members of the public were allowed to line up to view her casket and weren’t required to wear the shoe coverings that palace visitors normally have to wear as a preservation precaution.
 A carpet for mourners to walk on was temporarily installed for the viewing.

 Kawānanakoa diedat her home in Nuuanu, near downtown Honolulu on Dec.
-11. She died “peacefully” with her wife, Veronica Gail Kawānanakoa, 70, at her side, according to a news release.
+11. She passed away “peacefully” with her wife, Veronica Gail Kawānanakoa, 70, at her side, according to a news release.

 “Abigail will be remembered for her love of Hawaii and its people,” her wife said in the release, “and I will miss her with all of my heart.”